Emergence of the courier, express and parcel (CEP) market and its evolution

 Market size of CEP services

 While annual revenue generated through letter-post services declined since 2007 worldwide, the share of the annual revenue of parcels and logistics in postal services increase steadily.
 Although express delivery makes a small part of the total delivery volume, revenue generated through express delivery makes proportionally a larger part of the total revenue of firms in the postal services industry.
-In 2018, the domestic parcel traffic in Europe reached roughly 6.1 billion parcels handled, up from approximately 4.2 billion parcels in 2012.
+In 2019, the domestic parcel traffic in Europe reached roughly 6.5 billion parcels handled, up from approximately 4.2 billion parcels in 2012.
 This is the volume of parcel items handled by all operators across Europe and comprises CEP services.
-In only five years, turnover generated from the provision of domestic parcel services in Europe increased almost five-fold, reaching roughly 51 billion euros in 2018.
+In only six years, turnover generated from the provision of domestic parcel services in Europe increased almost four-fold, reaching roughly 38.8 billion euros in 2019.

 Outlook of the CEP market

-The continuous growth of global parcel shipping volume is expected to resume until 2025, reaching approximately 200 billion parcels.
-If this volume will be realized, then the shipping volume will increase almost by five folds in only 12 years.
+The continuous growth of global parcel shipping volume is expected to resume until 2026, reaching approximately 262 billion parcels.
+If this volume will be realized, then the shipping volume will increase almost by seven folds in only 13 years.
 In Europe, it is estimated that the express and small parcels market will reach over 77 billion euros of expected revenue in 2020.
 Some markets are much more progressive in cross-country comparison.
-For instance, in 2018, the German CEP market was the largest in Europe, handling over 2.6 billion parcels.
-This volume of parcel handling made the German CEP market five times larger than the second-largest one, namely the French CEP market.
+In 2019, the German CEP market was the largest in Europe, handling almost three billion parcels.
+This volume of parcel handling made the German CEP market five times larger than the second-largest one, namely the Italian CEP market.

 This text provides general information.
 Statista assumes no